khaidarovs/slackbot/README.md

 # Testing
 In order to run the tests for this branch:
 1. cd into the slackbot directory
-2. Place the `slackbot-v1-firebase-adminsdk-n7ggn-fcdad3e5ca.json` and `slackbot-software-firebase-adminsdk-xxfr0-f706556aac.json` inside the slackbot directory before running the tests
+2. Place the .env file, `slackbot-v1-firebase-adminsdk-n7ggn-fcdad3e5ca.json` and `slackbot-software-firebase-adminsdk-xxfr0-f706556aac.json` proinside the slackbot directory before running the tests
 3. Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt`to install the necessary requirements
-4. Run the tests using the commands below:

-`python -m unittest discover`
+4. Run the tests using the commands below: `python -m unittest discover` or `python3 -m unittest discover`

-or

-`python3 -m unittest discover`

 # Handling Events and Slash Commands Feature (Iteration 2) - Sanzhar and Michael

+# Live Testing
+1. Run `python bot_events_commands.py` or `python3 bot_events_commands.py` to run the events file.
+2. After running the command you can find the port number in terminal (ie. "Running on http://127.0.0.1:<port number>").
+3. Have ngrok in the folder of the program and run the command "ngrok http <port number>" in the ngrok application.
+4. Go to the forwarding tab and copy the generated ngrok link.
+5. In the Slack developer workspace console for "StudyRoom UChicago" (which you should have already been added as a collaborator), go to the Event Subscriptions tab and go to the Enable Events section.
+Input the ngrok link and then add the "/slack/events" endpoint at the end of that ngrok link.
+The link should be verified and work from there.
+6. For slash commands head to each one of interest and add the "/slash-command" endpoint at the end of the ngrok link as well.
+Currently though slash commands aren't set up for acceptance tests at the moment, but for future live testing this would apply.

 ## Functionality:
 ```